swift-server/sswg/proposals/NNNN-swift-distributed-tracing.md

 ### Customizing the span

-A span can be further customized using `withSpan(operationName:context:body:)` as well:
+A span can be further customized using `withSpan(_:context:ofKind:function:file:line:operation:)` as well.
+In the example below we're adding a custom attribute (`"http.method"`) to the span, so when viewing it in a trace visualization backend we can have more detailed information about what kind of request this was:

 ```swift
 func handleRequest(_ request: Request) -> Response {